 Sport Utility Vehicle (SUV)

 Police officers make the most of the benefits unique to SUVs.
-These vehicles are generally used in times of rough weather and terrain and help combat hazardous conditions like heavy snowfall and ice.
+These vehicles are generally used in rough weather and terrain and help combat hazardous conditions like heavy snowfall and ice.
 SUVs work well when duty calls for officers to get off the pavement when in pursuit.
 Additional carrying capacity and room in SUVs also come in handy in certain situations.

 Vans and Paddy Wagons